temporalio/documentation/docs/typescript/security.md

 const client = new WorkflowClient({
   connection,
-  namespace: 'my-namespace-name', // defaults to 'default' });
+  namespace: 'your-custom-namespace', // defaults to 'default' });
 ```